marcusxhale1/Group-5-Creation/README.md

 ## Built with:

-HTML
+* HTML
-CSS
+* CSS
-Javascript
+* Javascript
-Third paty API
+* Third paty API
-Bootstrap/Framework
+* Bootstrap/Framework
-Git/Github
+* Git/Github

 ### USER STORY

 AS A Movie Lover
-I WANT to see different plot of movies and the ratings SO THAT I can plan watch next movie to watch on next the weekend or whenever I have time
+I WANT to see different plot of movies and their ratings SO THAT I can plan the next movie to watch

-GIVEN a movie search information with form inputs
-WHEN I search for a movie title
+Given a user searches for a movie information through an input form WHEN I search for a movie title
 THEN I am presented with movie poster, plot and rating reviews for that movie and that movie is added to the search history WHEN I search for another movie title
-THEN the old search history would disappear and replace by new search movie with poster, plot and ratings WHEN I click on a movie title in the search history THEN I am again presented with the poster, plot and ratings
+THEN the previous movie display will disappear and will be replaced by new movie with poster, plot and ratings WHEN I click on a movie title in the search history THEN I am again presented with the poster, plot and ratings of that certain movie

 ### Deployed application link